anshi2500/flatmates/README.md

 ## Contributing

-We welcome contributions to FlatMate!
+We welcome contributions to FlatMates!
 Please feel free to submit issues and pull requests.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)